mtulio/infrastructure-provider-onboarding-guide/docs/platform-external/use-case-oci-upi.md

 The Kubelet parameter `providerID` is the unique identifier of the instance in the provider.
 It is set before the node is initialized by CCM using a custom MachineConfig.

 The Provider ID must be set dynamically for each node.
-The steps below describes how to create a MachineConfig object to setup a systemd unit to create a kubelet configuration discoverying the Provider ID in OCI by querying the [Instance Metadata Service (IMDS)](https://docs.oracle.com/en-us/iaas/Content/Compute/Tasks/gettingmetadata.htm).
+The steps below describe how to create a MachineConfig object to setup a systemd unit to create a kubelet configuration discovering the Provider ID in OCI by querying the [Instance Metadata Service (IMDS)](https://docs.oracle.com/en-us/iaas/Content/Compute/Tasks/gettingmetadata.htm).

 Steps: